sproutfund/website_evergreen/program/one-northside.md

             image: "/photos/programs/one-northside_neighbor-to-neighbor-family-reunion.jpg"
             summary: "Neighbor-to-Neighbor project leaders from 2015-2016 created display tables as a part of a resource fair, where community members could learn more about the project activities."

-          - name: "On The Ground from Grassroots Grantmakers"
+          - name: "On The Ground"
             image: "/photos/programs/one-northside_on-the-ground-2017.jpg"
-            summary: "The Sprout Fund and The Buhl Foundation hosted the 2017 learning exchange “On The Ground” in Pittsburgh, highlighting resident-led change taking place on the Northside."
+            summary: "The Sprout Fund and The Buhl Foundation hosted Grassroots Grantmakers' 2017 learning exchange “On The Ground” in Pittsburgh, highlighting resident-led change taking place on the Northside."

       - title: "Other One Northside Programs"
         description: